Link to PDF version of Opinion and Judgement

 NSI’s Rebuttal Evidence

 Speckin testified he tested documents to determine if handwriting, signatures, and images of embossed seals had been manipulated.
 He testified he also chemically examined ink on three documents to determine how long the ink had been on the paper.
 Finally, he testified as to whether the embossed seal on the Corporate Resolution Authorizing Bulk Sale of Assets of NSI (BG56) matched the seal NSI introduced into evidence.
-Veselkov also testified to rebut Defendants’ allegations.
+Veselkov also testified to rebut the Defendants’ allegations.

 In Formation Bylaws

 Veselkov testified he did not sign the In Formation Bylaws and had never met Fisher.
 Speckin concluded Fisher’s signature on the In Formation Bylaws was copied from her signature on her October 25, 2007 affidavit.
-Speckin also testified that signatures of Keyser and Veselkov from the In Formation Bylaws were identical to their signatures on the Minutes of the Special Meeting of NSI (BG62).
+Speckin also testified that the signatures of Keyser and Veselkov from the In Formation Bylaws were identical to their signatures on the Minutes of the Special Meeting of NSI (BG62).

 Danfil Agreement

-Speckin concluded Veselkov’s signature from the Unanimous Consent of the Board of Directors had been copied to the Danfil Agreement.
+Speckin concluded that Veselkov’s signature from the Unanimous Consent of the Board of Directors had been copied to the Danfil Agreement.
 Speckin also concluded Palter’s signature from the Unanimous Consent of the Board of Directors was identical to his signature on the Danfil Agreement.

 Agreement for Sale of Substantially All Assets (BG57)